NixOS/rfcs/rfcs/0134-nix-store-layer.md

 Because our communities are so separate, it would be easy to come up with diverging versions of how derivations, store objects, etc. should work.
 That we have not done so I think is testament to the broad applicability of the Nix store design to many diverse groups of people with diverse goals.

-What I hope to do with Guix, then, is convene both projects to make their store store layers interoperate.
+What I hope to do with Guix, then, is convene both projects to make their store layers interoperate.
 Complementing the idea of a "marketplace of ideas" is when there is a certain design (like the Nix store layer), that is so broadly popular as to be a sort of "natural monopoly", that we should foster the most expansive and general idea of it as an exercise in coalition building and outreach.

 I do not expect Guix to be immediately sold on this plan, but as that larger project, I think it behooves us to take the first steps to build trust and coordination.